developit/microbundle/README.md

 }
 ```

-For UMD builds, microbundle will use a snake_case version of the `name` field in your `package.json` as export name.
+For UMD builds, microbundle will use a camelCase version of the `name` field in your `package.json` as export name.
 This can be customized using an `"amdName"` key in your `package.json` or the `--name` command line argument.

 ### `microbundle watch`